Sourjya261/Brain_tumor_segmentation/README.md

 LGG dataset, surpassing the state-of-the-art dice score of 91.8%.
 In the BraTS 2020 dataset, the proposed GCSER-UNet ensemble approach yielded dice scores of 95%, 92%, and 90% for the tumor regions—Whole Tumor (W), Tumor Core (T), and Enhancing Tumor (E), respectively.
-By comparison, the current state-of-the-art dice scores were 94%, 93%, and 88%.
-These compelling outcomes highlight the efficacy of GCSER-UNet in precise brain tumor segmentation, promising enhanced efficiency and precision, thus advancing brain cancer management and treatment planning.
+The current state-of-the-art dice scores were 94%, 93%, and 88%.
+These compelling outcomes highlight the efficacy of GCSER-UNet in precise brain tumor segmentation and thus can aid neurologists in effective brain cancer manage- ment and treatment planning.

 **Architecture:**